HMuraja/p5-book-review-v2/README.md

 # Deployment
 ## First Deployment
-The project was deployed in the beginning of the development.
-Following steps were taken with the first deployment:
-- Django and supporting libraries were installed.
-- File for the development environment, env.py, was created  and added to the .gitignore file.
-The env.py should include the following:
-    - Add 'import os' on the top of the file.
-    - os.environ["DATABASE_URL"] = "[your database URL goes here]"
-    - os.environ["SECRET_KEY"] = "[the secret key from that Django generates on the setting.py should be added here and reference to to it added to sertting.py]"
-    - os.environ["CLOUDINARY_URL"] = "[add cloudinary URL here ]"
-- Cloudinary storage was set up for the templates, static files and media files.
-- Procfile was created to declare gunicorn as the webserver.
-- A Heroku app was created and location set to EU.
-- In 'Settings' tab of the created apps dashboard Config Vars were added by clikcing 'Reveal Config Vars' and adding the following key-value pairs:
-    - CLOUDINARY_URL:           [Your cloudinary URL goes here]
-    - DATABASE_URL:             [Your Elephant SQL URL goes here]
-    - DISABLE_COLLECTSTATIC:    1
-    - PORT:                     8000
-    - SECRET_KEY:               [secret key would go here]
-- Within the 'Deploy'- tab 'Github' was selected  as the Deployemnt method and app was connected to the Github repository and Automatic deployes were enabled.

 ## Second Deployment
-Seond Deployement was done in the end of the project, once all changes had been saved to GitHub.
-- Start by setting 'DEBUG = False' on on setting.py of you project file.
-- Then add 'X_FRAME_OPTIONS = 'SAMEORIGIN'' on the settings.py, summernote won't work without this setting in Heroku.
-- Commit all changes now, this should be the final commit before deployment.
-- In Heroku go to your project and then to settings and click 'Reveal Config Vars', remove disable
-collect static environment variable.
-- Go to Activity tab and see if the project has deployed succesfully if not, click th 'View Build Log" and see what is the problem.
-- After fixing the issue you can go to Deploy tab adnd Manually Deploye from barnch, if it fails a again see the build log and repeatthe process until project has deployed succesfully.
-- Click on 'Open App' and admire your work.

 # Credits
 Following resources were used to help build this project:
 - SVG icons were obtained from [Font Awesome](https://fontawesome.com/)
-- Source for recipes can be found from [vagrantsofttheworl.com](https://vagrantsoftheworld.com/traditional-italian-recipes-by-region/) and [tasteatlas](https://www.tasteatlas.com/amatriciana/recipe)
-- Images are from [Pexels](https://www.pexels.com/), [Unsplash](https://unsplash.com/), [vagrantsofttheworl.com](https://vagrantsoftheworld.com/traditional-italian-recipes-by-region/) and [tasteatlas](https://www.tasteatlas.com/amatriciana/recipe).
+- Images and content for the reviews was taken from []()
+- Placeholder image was taken from [Pexels](https://www.pexels.com/)
-- Code Institutes walk through process "I Think Therefore I Blog" was used as an inspiration for this project.
+- Code Institutes walk through process "Moments" was used as an inspiration for this project.
 - [Django Docs](https://docs.djangoproject.com/en/4.2/) were used through out the process to solve issues and used for guidance.
 - [Bootsrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) were used through out the process to solve issues and used for guidance.
-- [Summernote Docs](https://summernote.org/deep-dive/) were used through out the process to solve issues and used for guidance.
+- [React Docs](https://legacy.reactjs.org/) were used through out the process to solve issues and used for guidance.